codex-semantics-library/codex-semantics-library.github.io/papers/2024-oopsla-typedc-dependent-nominal-physical-type-system.md

 integer".
 Thus, a type system that can be used to guarantee memory safety must use dependent types.
 This makes type checking particularly complex, which is why we use abstract interpretation to type-check the program.
-Abstract interpretation also allows automatical infererence of other kinds of program invariants (beyond those expressed by the type system), that helps the overall analysis to type-check the program and verify its spatial memory safety.
+Abstract interpretation also allows automatic inference of other kinds of program invariants (beyond those expressed by the type system), that helps the overall analysis to type-check the program and verify its spatial memory safety.